 - You don’t smoke (or you’re willing to quit 4-6 weeks before surgery)

-- You’ve had a stable weight for the past 6 months and not planning further weight loss
+- Your weight has been stable for the past 6-12 months and not planning further weight loss

-- You have realistic expectations for the surgery and can accept a thin scar along your bikini line
+- You have realistic expectations for the surgery and what the surgery can achieve.

-- Diastasis recti repair surgery is usually done during a tummy tuck and will be carried out a hospital operating room.
+- Diastasis recti repair surgery is done during an abdominoplasty procedure and carried out in a hospital operating room.

 - First, you will be given inhaled and intravenous anaesthetic drugs to go to sleep.

 - Then, Dr Craig will perform a horizontal incision along your bikini line, right above your pubis.